 Halloween is here!
 That means it’s time to look out for ghosts, monsters and other things that go bump in the night.
-It’s also the time of year when the days get shorter and the temperatures drop.
-That means that many consumers need some energy efficiency practice.
+It’s also the time of year when the days get shorter, darker and the temperatures drop.
+That means consumers will be changing their habits and using more energy.
+Which means it’s the perfect time of year to start practicing more energy efficiency and avoid this season’s Energy Vampires!

-Fortunately, you don’t need a garlic necklace to fend off energy vampires.
-Instead, introduce some commonsense practices into your household routines and watch some of the money that you’ve been spending on utilities end up back in your pocket.
+Fortunately, you won’t need a garlic necklace to fend them off.
+Instead, try introducing commonsense practices into your household routines and watch some of the money that you’ve been spending on utilities end up back in your pocket.
+Plus, it’s important to understand how each of us can play our part as we work to reduce our energy consumption to slow the effects of climate change.

 Chargers and devices

 Many households rely on a variety of electronic devices like chargers and appliances.
-Many times these items are left plugged in for much of the day, if not all day.
-This practice turns these items into energy vampires as they continue to draw power from the outlets.
-Unplug devices that are fully charged or that are not in use.
-Another option is to make use of power strips that have an on-off switch.
+More often than not, these items are left plugged in for much of the day, if not all day.
+This practice turns these items into energy vampires – drawing power from the outlets where they sit.
+For increased efficiency, unplug devices that are fully charged or not in use.
+Another option is to use power strips that have an on-off switch.
 By using a power strip, it’s easy to switch off the power flow to multiple devices.
+Use this website to calculate the “bite” vampire appliances can take out of your wallet.

 Air leaks around doors, windows and even electrical outlets can make it more difficult to heat your home efficiently.
 In addition, these air leaks can sometimes contribute to the deterioration of your walls due to moisture seeping in.
 If you think you might have this problem, bring in a technician from a private company or a public utility to perform an energy audit on your home to identify leaks that can be repaired.